protesilaos/my-website/_books/2022-01-16-why-not-yours.md

 **A.:** Not that radical democratic argumentation again!
 I have to be
-honest: I don't understand how someone as smart as you is in favour of the many being involved in deciding matters of grave import.
+honest: I don't understand how someone as smart as you is in favour of the many being involved in deciding matters of grave importance.
 Don't you understand that the average opinion represents an average level of intelligence; intelligence well below yours?
 Why would you have idiots decide on your behalf?